Dad Confesses Feeling 'Jealous' Of His Wife In Emotional Facebook Post

-A South African dad opened up about his experience with jealousy as a parent in a touchin Facebook post.
+A South African dad opened up about his experience with jealousy as a parent in a touching Facebook post.

 Terence Mentor of Cape Town has two sons, 3-year-old Liam and 2-year-old Eli.
 On Monday, he shared a photo of himself with Eli on Facebook, along with an honest caption about their relationship.